These Cheesy Vegan Mashed Potatoes have all the cheesy flavor without any of the cheese, you won’t believe they’re actually dairy-free.

 Stir in remaining ingredients until combined.

-*Please note nutrition calculations were made based on using unsweetened almond milk.
-In addition, kosher salt to taste was not included in the calculation.
+*Please note kosher salt to taste was not included in the nutrition calculation for this recipe.

 So, what do you think?
 Let me know in the comments below.
 And if you make this recipe, tag @watchlearneat in your photos on Instagram. 🙂